zv9games/zv9.Aetherion/README.md

 ║                                                                          ║
-║ Built by Greg (zv9), with Copilot riding shotgun.                      ║ ║ Inspired by Grok, Godot, and the sacred geometry of open-source.       ║ ╚══════════════════════════════════════════════════════════════════════════╝
+║ Built by Greg (zv9), with Copilot riding shotgun.                      ║ ║ Inspired by Grok, Godot, and the sacred geometry of open-source.       ║ ║ Special thanks to the Pacman2.0 project for revealing the need.			║ ╚══════════════════════════════════════════════════════════════════════════╝